legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated March 24, 2016, the state investigator documented the nursing home's failure to "ensure resident care equipment was in a safe operating condition."
 The investigator noted the clothes dryer in the laundry department during the tour where "both clothes dryers [had] an excessive buildup of lint on the lint filters."
 The investigator interviewed a laundry worker on the morning of March 23, 2016, who said that the "lint traps are cleaned monthly by maintenance."
 During an interview with the facility Laundry Supervisor, the findings were confirmed, and the supervisor stated that "the lint baskets are cleaned up by maintenance two times monthly and had been cleaned not more than two weeks ago."
 The investigator reviewed the facility's policy titled: Loading Clothes Dryers that reads in part "clean the lint filter after/before each dryer load."

 If your loved one has suffered an injury or died prematurely while a resident at PruittHealth - Moncks Corner, call the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Berkeley County victims of mistreatment living in long-term centers including nursing homes in Moncks Corner.
+Our network of attorneys fights aggressively on behalf of Berkeley County victims of mistreatment living in long-term centers including nursing homes in Moncks Corner.
 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse case against the facility and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.